-PARTNERING WITH THE ASSOCIATION OF SOUTHEAST ASIA NATIONS (ASEAN)
+PARTNERING WITH THE ASSOCIATION OF SOUTHEAST ASIAN NATIONS (ASEAN)

-The U.S. Agency for International Development (USAID) partners with ASEAN to promote equitable economic growth and reduce trans-boundary threats – such as trafficking in persons, global climate change and illegal trade of wildlife all requiring concerted cross-border and international efforts.
-Through this strategic partnership with ASEAN, the United States promotes prosperity and security through economic inclusion and sound governance practices.
+As part of the United States strategic approach to the Indo-Pacific, the U.S. Agency for International Development (USAID) prioritizes its cooperation with ASEAN.
+Partnering with ASEAN fosters regional economic growth, strengthens public health security, and reduces transboundary threats – such as trafficking in persons, global climate change and illegal wildlife trade.
+In our partnership with ASEAN, USAID promotes prosperity and security through economic inclusion, women’s empowerment, and good governance.

-Combating Trafficking in Wildlife: Poaching and illegal trade in wildlife and wildlife products form one of the largest black markets known to finance dangerous criminal activity that can harm local ASEAN communities.
-USAID partnered with ASEAN to develop the endorsed ASEAN Guidelines for Detecting and Preventing Wildlife trafficking which reaffirm ASEAN’s commitment to wildlife crime prevention and detection cooperation.
-The Guidelines highlight principles for inter-country data sharing, joint-operation mechanisms, and policy making collaboration.
+Combating Trafficking in Wildlife: Illegal trade in wildlife and wildlife products harms local ASEAN communities.
+USAID partnered with ASEAN to develop the ASEAN Guidelines for Detecting and Preventing Wildlife Trafficking which highlights inter-country data sharing, joint-operation and policy making processes.

-Promoting Science, Technology and Innovation: USAID collaborates with ASEAN to further institutionalize science-based, data-driven decision making and raise awareness about the role of data and research in policy making.
-Annual USAID assisted activities such as the Science and Technology Policy Fellows program, U.S.-ASEAN Science Prize for Women, and youth innovation initiatives advance these efforts.
+Promoting Science, Technology, and Innovation: USAID helps ASEAN use science-based, data-driven decision making in policy making.
+USAID-supported activities such as the Science Prize for Women and the Science and Technology Policy Fellows program advance these efforts.

-Elevating Youth Engagement: USAID partners with ASEAN in raising youth awareness to strengthen a shared ASEAN identity.
-Regional programs that promote entrepreneur innovation, leadership, diplomacy, and public speaking skills, challenge youth to take action with pressing issues facing the region and find solutions that foster positive change in their communities while championing good governance and developing economic growth.
+Elevating Youth Engagement: USAID partners with ASEAN to raise youth awareness and strengthen a shared ASEAN identity.
+The ASEAN Youth Social Journalism contest encourages youth to take action on pressing issues, promote creative solutions, and to champion good governance and economic growth.